 The one thing that seems to be what every blogger wants more of is traffic.
 And with good reason.
 More page views on your blog can expand your reach and lead to more opportunities.
 Such as to turning readers into followers, growing your email list, and monetizing your blog.
 If you’re producing killer content that you pour your heart and soul into, but no one ends up reading it, it can really sting.
 Trust me, been there!

 If getting traffic to your blog is like pulling teeth, then this post is for you!
 Getting more page views is a topic I get a lot of questions about and is one of my biggest struggles as a blogger, as I’m sure we can all relate to.

-Since focusing more on my blogging strategy, I’ve learned different ways to boost my traffic in the past few months that have dramatically increased my monthly page views, so without further ado, lets hop to it and start driving that traffic!
+Since focusing more on turning my blog into a business, I’ve learned different ways to boost my traffic in the past few months that have dramatically increased my monthly page views, so without further ado, let’s hop to it and start driving that traffic!

 This post contains affiliate links, which means if you make a purchase by clicking on them, I will receive a small commission, at no additional cost to you, that will help me continue to bring you valuable content.
 Thanks for supporting In Search of Sheila!